otikkito/cWorld/README.md

 cognitive hardware virtualization, career objectives, ...

 5/13/14 I am not sure what direction that this is going.
-But I want to create a c library that will help me expore all the functionality of the language and to become more proficient.
+But I want to create a c library that will help me explore all the functionality of the language and to become more proficient.
 I will design the applications to the be as portable as possible.

 4/16/2018 Currently I need to clean up the code base and add additional documentation and insure that it is used in the correct directory context.

 4/17/2018
-Farming/garderning operating system/ Application:
+Farming/gardening operating system/ Application:

 1)https://www.deere.com/en/index.html